SCOPE AND CRITERIA FOR CONSIDERATION

 - Provide mechanistic insights into how large or small non-coding RNAs influence chromatin structure and function and/or gene regulation.

 - Use single cell approaches and mathematical modelling to reveal new gene regulatory mechanisms.

 Papers that primarily report the application of genome-wide approaches to the analysis of gene expression or regulation should provide new biological or mechanistic insights with detailed follow-up investigation; otherwise, they may be more appropriate for the Data Resources and Analyses category.

 The Journal encourages manuscripts focusing on systems for maintenance of genome integrity.
 In particular we encourage manuscripts that:

-- characterize the structural biology of DNA damage sensors and repair enzymes.
+- Characterise the structural biology of DNA damage sensors and repair enzymes.

 Manuscripts dealing with DNA replication should provide significant new information about proteins that act by directly contacting the template.